meghau/fss16kms/read/2/README.md

 4. *Proposed Improvements*

     1. The analysis presented is focused on local computations and do not address the effect of loop perforation on global end-to-end application performance and accuracy.
 How would they affect a large system?
-    2. The experimental results in the paper use interleaving perforation, it would be interesting to see the performance comparison with random perforations(which randomly skips loop iteration).
+    2. The experimental results in the paper use interleaving perforation, it would be interesting to see the performance comparison with random perforations(which randomly skips loop iteration) and truncated perforations(which skips a contiguous sequence of iterations either at the beginning or at the end of the loop).
+    3. In the criticality testing phase, each loop is perforated in isolation to check for unexpected results.
+But there can be a situation where a combination of multiple perforated loops may produce unacceptable results, which needs further investigation.